Reversing a Diagram

 - Q: I am unable to set a Node to flow into itself or into a Node before it.

 A: This is true.
-The D3 Sankey library version used here does not currently support those types of inputs, and therefore this tool does not either.
+The D3 Sankey library version used here does not currently support those types of inputs (also known as “cycles”), and therefore this tool does not either.